 Offices should plan to call ahead for a pickup, regardless of vendor, except for those on an automatic cycle.

 3120 W. California Ave, Ste.
 H, Salt Lake City, UT 84104

 2043 Kimberly Rd.
 P.O.
 Box 1181, Twin Falls, ID 83303

 Contact the vendor and ask for a drop box.

 These boxes are attractive and protected in a hard material.
 These boxes also have a locking door on the front for extra security.
 The disposal cost varies based on vendor, but should not be more than $60.00 for a drop-box/rolling bin, depending on how densely the box/bin has been filled.

 How do you get the box emptied or boxes of material picked up and shredded?

-Virtually any kind of paper, regardless of color, finish (e.g., color photocopies, magazine-weight papers), or size of page can be shredded.
-Some card stock mixed in is okay, like report covers and manila folders.
-You DO NOT have to remove: staples, paper clips (binder clips should come off), tape, 'post-its', label tape, etc. You do not have to sort for color, weight of paper, etc. The shredding equipment can even cope with the plastic spine spiral binding..
+Any kind of paper, regardless of color, finish (e.g., color photocopies, magazine-weight papers), or size can be shredded.
+Some card report covers and manila folders can also be shredded.
+You DO NOT have to remove staples, paper clips (binder clips should come off), tape, 'post-its', label tape, etc. You do not have to sort for color, weight of paper, etc.

 3 ¼" Diskettes, magnetic tape, and CD-rom/DVD disks can be destroyed by these vendors with prior arrangement.
 Do not toss them into your shredding drop boxes and/or bins.